-Kevin Spacey apology over 'sexual advance'
+Spacey apology over 'sexual advance'

 Anthony Rapp, who was 14, said Spacey invited him to a party and seemed drunk when the alleged incident happened.

+The US broadcaster, Netflix, said it was ending its popular political drama, House of Cards, which stars Spacey, after the forthcoming sixth season.

+Netflix said it was "deeply troubled" by the allegations, but added that the decision to cancel the critically-acclaimed series had been made months ago.

-Rapp says he is sharing the story now after the Harvey Weinstein scandal.
+Rapp said he was sharing the story now after the Harvey Weinstein scandal.

 The movie mogul has been accused by more than 50 women of a range of allegations ranging from rape to sexual harassment.
 Mr Weinstein has denied any claims of non-consensual sex.